-Nailsea Tithe Barn dates from 1480 and with Holy Trinity Church is part of Nailsea’s historic heart.
+Nailsea Tithe Barn dates from 1480 and, with Holy Trinity Church, is part of Nailsea’s historic heart.
 A school for over 200 years, it is now fully restored to its medieval origins.
-The vaulted ceiling, stonework and owl & putlog holes are beautiful features along with the modern facilities you need.
+The vaulted ceiling, stonework and owl & putlog holes are some of the beautiful features that have been maintained, alongside all modern facilities.

 Look here to discover all the upcoming social events at the Tithe Barn